creativeprojects/resticprofile/docs/content/configuration/include/_index.md

 {{% notice style="note" %}}

-`resticprofile` prior to v0.18.0 had a slightly different behavior when merging configuration properties of a different type (e.g. number <-> text or list <-> single value).
+`resticprofile` prior to v0.18.0 had a slightly different behaviour when merging configuration properties of a different type (e.g. number <-> text or list <-> single value).
 In such cases the existing value was not overridden by an included file, breaking the rule "what includes later overrides what defines earlier".

 {{% /notice %}}